sboehringer/ting/README.md

 # Configuration

-Change `tingf` to the folder location of the pen-mount.
-As configured, works with OpenSUSE (>= 15.0).
+Change `tingf` to the folder location of the pen-mount on your OS.
+As configured, works with OpenSUSE (>= 15.0) and Mac OS X.

 # Workflow